lewiswatson55/Python_Text_Calculator/README.md

 PLEASE, leave feature requests and bug reports in the Issues [section](https://github.com/thetechrobo/python-text-calculator/issues), even if you know my email.

-Support questions belong at my [Support](https://github.com/thetechrobo/support)
+Support questions belong at my [Support](https://github.com/thetechrobo/support) repo

 **The only time you should ever use my email is if you need to contact me personally.**
 Thank you for your cooperation -- I get too much spam :wink: